totaljs/openplatform/readme.md

 content-type: application/json
 x-openplatform-id: http://openapp.totaljs.com/openplatform.json
 x-openplatform-user: 16061919190001xis1
-x-openplatform-secret: app-secret (when is)
+x-openplatform-secret: app-secret (if any)

 { "type": 0, "body": "Message", "url": "Where does it to redirect application's iframe?" }
 ```

 __Sends data via ServiceWorker__:

-- can send data to other applications
+- can send data to other applications using `events`
-- other applications must have enabled subscription for `event` name
+- target applications must subscribe for specific `event`
-- other applications get same object

 JSON:
 - `event`: event name (lowercase)